Equilibrium with Heterogeneous Information Flows: Equilibrium Definition and the Main Result

+Here, the offsetting effects of the private signal and noise are clear.
+The informed agent acts like the uninformed agent except regarding her private signal and noise.
+She trades positively with respect to her own signal, but negatively with respect to noise.
+And, in the limit of vanishing noise trader variance ($E_k\to C_k$, $Z_k \to 0$) the insider's strategy coincides with the uninformed's.
+Qualitatively this is clear: if $G_k$ is passed to the market, the $k^{th}$ insider is no more well-informed than the uninformed agent.

-The proof of Theorem \ref{T:main_result} is carried out in Sections \ref{S:last_period} -- \ref{S:last} below, following an inductive argument.
-However, the argument relies on two ``core'' equilibrium results (one dynamic, one static) in the CARA-Gaussian setting with common information, which we present first.
+To conclude we follow up on the ``three equilibrium problem'' comment in Section \ref{SS:two}.
+Namely, due of the jump in the price process, we may view $[0,1]$ as being comprised of $2N-1$ ``periods'', with $N$ intervals of continuous trading, and $N-1$ jumps, each of which can be associated with a static one period model.
+Accordingly, there are two types of equilibria to establish: one in continuous time and one over a single trading interval.
+Using CARA preferences we may work backwards, with future optimal trading yielding an associated random endowment.
+As such, the proof of Theorem \ref{T:main_result}, carried out in Section \ref{S:pce_construct} below, follows an inductive argument.
+This argument relies on two ``core'' equilibrium results (one dynamic, one static) in the CARA-Gaussian setting with common information, which we present first.